elizabethola/100-days-of-cloud/README.md

 If you have any suggestions, resources, or tips that could help me on my journey, please feel free to open an issue or a pull request.
 Your contributions are greatly appreciated!

 Thank you for following along on my cloud journey!
-I'm excited!.
+I'm excited!